-Tube Rail Parapet (SUP-TB(TR)) Section 2.2 Classification: ection 2.2 Classification: Traffic Barrier MASH Test Level Approval: TL-4 Suggested Application Locations: IL-4 Locations, other than Interstates, where accelerated bridge construction techniques preclude the use of a concrete barrier.
-Low-speed locations where an open rail is desired for viewing scenic vistas and bridge length is generally less than 200 ft.
-A low-speed roadway is defined as any roadway where the posted speed is less than 50 mph.
+Tube Rail Parapet (SUP-TB(TR)) Section 2.2 Classification: Traffic Barrier MASH Test Level Approval: : TL-4 Locations, other than Interstates, where accelerated bridge const techniques preclude the use of a concrete barrier.
+Low-speed locations where an open rail is desired for viewing scenarious vistas and bridge length is generally less than 200 ft.
+A low-speed roadway is defined as any roadway where the posted speed is less 50 mph.
 Exceptions to the above must be approved by the Director of the Office of Structures.
-Height Requirements: No overlays shall occur in front of this rail that would reduce the height of the curb to less than 7".
+Height Requirements: No overlays shall occur in front of this rail that would reduce the height curb to less than 7".
 Transition Requirements: This application requires a bridge rail end and a stiffness transition consistent with MDOT SHA's drawing SUP-TB(TR)-102.